 Jesus’ Return on the Day of the Lord

-Jesus will return to gather his elect, the saints, on the day of the Lord immediately prior to beginning to pour out his wrath upon the remaining unbelievers in this world.
+Jesus will return to gather his elect, the saints, on the day of the Lord.
 The key events surrounding Jesus’ return are his descent from heaven with a shout; the sun and moon being darkened causing darkness over the land; a great earthquake; the heavens being shaken and departing as a scroll; and the saints, both dead and alive, being raised as they are gathered from the four winds.

 Immediately after the tribulation of those days shall the sun be darkened, and the moon shall not give her light, and the stars shall fall from heaven, and the powers of the heavens shall be shaken: And then shall appear the sign of the Son of man in heaven: and then shall all the tribes of the earth mourn, and they shall see the Son of man coming in the clouds of heaven with power and great glory.
 And he shall send his angels with a great sound of a trumpet, and they shall gather together his elect from the four winds, from one end of heaven to the other.
 (Matthew 24:29-31)